By Zimbabwe specialist Tony

 Mana Pools is one of Zimbabwe’s wildest areas, and it’s where I most enjoy spending time in the country.
 It’s a place where humans are a second thought, with large swathes given over to the Pridelands, where lion rule.

 In other areas, wild dog roam the park’s plains — it was here David Attenborough’s Dynasties documentary captured footage of Blacktip and her pack.
-I’d encountered her on a previous visit, when I watched her pack manoeuvre around some grazing impala and use their finely tuned hunting techniques to their advantage.
+I’d encountered her on a previous visit, when I watched her pack maneuver around some grazing impala and use their finely tuned hunting techniques to their advantage.

 Just six guest tents make up Nyamatusi Camp, on the eastern side of Mana Pools.
 Each has a separate living area, an en suite bathroom and a private plunge pool on the deck, where you can lounge in the shade while looking out across the floodplain.